michael105/minilib/doc/make.rst

 	rebuild header files, also rebuild some of the generated documentation.

 doc
-	rebuild generated documentation: html files, mini-gcc info
+	rebuild generated documentation: html files, mini-cc info

-mini-gcc
+mini-cc
-	rebuild the script mini-gcc, pack ldscripts and config scripts
+	rebuild the script mini-cc, pack ldscripts and config scripts

-compile-mini-gcc
+compile-mini-cc
-	pack the gzipped (complete) minilib into mini-gcc (run mini-gcc --dump-minilib to extract the header to stdout)
+	pack the gzipped (complete) minilib into mini-cc
+	(run mini-cc --dump-minilib to extract the header to stdout)

-unpack-mini-gcc
+unpack-mini-cc
-	strip the gzipped minilib of mini-gcc
+	strip the gzipped minilib of mini-cc

 combined
 	compile minilibcompiled.h, minilibcompiled.h.gz (single header sourcefile)

 devel
-	make header combined compile-mini-gcc
+	make header combined compile-mini-cc

 tools
 	make tools in the dir ./tools